Moe-hacker/ruri/README.md

 ```
 ### About:
 &emsp;moe-container is now renamed as ruri.
+&emsp;ruri is pronounced as /lʊlɪ/, or you can call it `瑠璃`.
+Although it sounds like it should be cyan, I chose <font color=#FEE4D0>#FEE4D0</font>  as its accent color.
 &emsp;ruri runs a linux container with namespaces and dropped capabilities.
 It is designed to provide better security for Linux containers on devices that do not support docker.
 &emsp;It's like `chroot` and `unshare`, but it is more secure.
 &emsp;It is designed to be a simple and lightweight container implementation, but you are still free to define all the configurations of the container.